Borne government: June 2022 legislative election

 Just about a month into its tenure, the Borne government fought the 2022 French legislative elections on the 12 and 19 June.
 Throughout the campaign, the government faced several political controversies such as rape accusations against newly appointed Minister for Solidarity Damien Abad and the 2022 UEFA Champions League final chaos and its handling that drew widespread criticism at home and abroad.

 In the first round, Macron's Ensemble coalition finished 1st, but almost tied with the left-wing NUPES coalition in the popular vote (25.8% vs. 25.7%).
 The National Rally (RN) came in third, with 18.7% of the votes.
 When compared with the 2017 legislative election's results, it represented a sharp decline from the 32.3% of votes Macron's coalition had attracted 5 years earlier.
 Nonetheless, the governing coalition was projected to retain its absolute majority, though by a razor-thin margin, in the second round by most pollsters.

 In the second round, the Borne government unexpectedly lost its parliamentary majority and the legislative election resulted in a hung parliament for the first time since 1988.
-The government, which enjoyed a 115-seat majority before the election, now fell 38 seats short of an overall majority, making it the weakest Cabinet in the history of the Fifth Republic.
-Additionally, 2 senior ministers and 1 junior minister lost their seats in the parliamentary elections and therefore had to resign: Brigitte Bourguignon (Health), Amélie de Montchalin (Ecological Transition) and Justine Bénin (junior minister for the Sea).
+The government, which enjoyed a 115-seat majority before the election, now fell 38 seats short of an overall majority, making it the weakest government in the history of the Fifth Republic.
+Additionally, two senior ministers and one junior minister lost their seats in the parliamentary elections and therefore had to resign: Brigitte Bourguignon (Health), Amélie de Montchalin (Ecological Transition) and Justine Bénin (Secretary of State for the Sea).

 Borne, speaking from the Hôtel Matignon, told the French: "Tonight the situation is unprecedented.
 Never has the National Assembly known such a configuration under the Fifth Republic.
 This situation poses a risk for our country given the challenges we have to face both at home and abroad".